Frequently Asked Questions

 Lunch will be provided at the halfway point in the course, and short breaks will be provided intermittently.

 To register, please call the UCSF Office of Continuing Medical Education (OCME) directly at (415) 476-5808.
-See the ASA Simulation website www.asahq.org for the list of Simulation Education Network (SEN) centers that offer simulation-based training.
+Visit the ASA Find Simulation Centers webpage for a list of Simulation Education Network (SEN) centers that offer simulation-based training.
 This webpage contains links to the centers’ websites, where information can be obtained about each center’s specific courses.
 Once you select a center, contact them directly to enroll.
-You may also click on the Calendar link on the ASA website and select the Simulation Education Network category to find programs submitted by SEN centers.
+You may also review the events calendar on the ASA website and select the Simulation Education category to find programs submitted by SEN centers.